 One of the most infamous incidents on record of Vicarious Liability was the Exxon Valdez Oil Spill on March 24, 1989.
 A series of calamitous events led to 10.8 million gallons of crude oil spilling into the pristine Alaskan seas.
 Exxon was held accountable for lack of supervision over the captain, crew-member fatigue, and the condition of the radar equipment, among other charges.

-Hunter law Group would welcome a phone call on any vicarious liability case you may have.
-Our talented group of attorneys is always looking for profitable representation on both sides.
+Hunter Law would welcome a phone call on any vicarious liability case you may have.
+Our talented attorneys are always looking for profitable representation on both sides.

 Florida is highly protective of the injured and disabled and may allow those parties to sue for damages.
 They must show the owner knew or should have known the driver posed a risk of harm.